-This all-day event will be similar to last year’s, where you can join foodies, farmers, rabbis, beekeepers, restaurateurs, chefs, entrepreneurs, educators, vegans, and omnivores for a full day of DIY workshops, hands-on learning experiences, food demos, marketplace shopping, text study and discussion on:
+This all-day event will bring together foodies, farmers, rabbis, beekeepers, restaurateurs, chefs, entrepreneurs, educators, vegans, and omnivores for a full day of DIY workshops, hands-on learning experiences, food demos, marketplace shopping, text study and discussion on:

 Local Food • Sustainable Agriculture • Jewish Living • Food Justice

-Keynote panel featuring Judy Wicks, local activist, author, and founder of White Dog Cafe, and Nigel Savage, founder of Hazon.
+Keynote panel featuring Judy Wicks, local activist, author, and founder of White Dog Cafe, Nigel Savage, founder of Hazon, Ari Rosenberg, urban farmer and food justice educator for the Center for Environmental Transformation in Camden, NJ, and Nati Passow, Director of the Jewish Farm School and Hazon Philadelphia.
 In time for the start of the shmita year (the biblical year of agricultural release) and the approach of Thanksgiving, we look forward to topics including rest, renewal, and sustainable agriculture, as well as how to create an environmentally conscious Thanksgiving experience for your family and community.

-$36 registration includes all sessions, samples, and delicious kosher lunch provided by Six Points Catering from Citron + Rose. $18 for students and young adults, and $12 for children.
+Registration includes all sessions, samples, a free Hazon Philadelphia reusable shopping bag, and delicious kosher lunch provided by Six Points Catering from Citron + Rose.
+Advance registration is required to guarantee lunch.

 Student & Young Adult (6-25): $18

 Child (0-5), no lunch: Free